 Federal Direct Unsubsidized Loans

 You may borrow up to $20,500 per academic year (Fall through Summer) in Federal Direct Unsubsidized loans, with a lifetime limit of $138,500 (subsidized and unsubsidized).
-The interest rate for these loans is 6.8 percent annually, and a 1 percent loan fee is deducted at disbursement.
+The interest rate for these loans, as of July 1, 2015, is 5.84 percent annually, and a 1.073 percent origination fee (1.068 perecent beginning October 1, 2015) is deducted at disbursement.
 As of July 1, 2012, there are no longer any Federal Direct Subsidized loans available to graduate or law students: as soon as your loan is disbursed, interest begins to accrue.